 - Get yourself an accountability buddy

-If you’re interested in hearing more about sales coaching and sales enablement please join me for a live conversation with Ashley Zagst, Niraj Kapur, Richard Harris, and Scott Leese on the Surf and Sales Bonfire Session 3 Mistakes to Avoid When Building a Sales Coaching Culture July 22, 10am PST.
+If you’re interested in hearing more about sales coaching and sales enablement, check out my conversation with Ashley Zagst, Niraj Kapur, Richard Harris, and Scott Leese on the Surf and Sales Bonfire Session on-demand webinar, 3 Mistakes to Avoid When Building a Sales Coaching Culture.

 About the Author: Recently named a Salesforce 16 Sales Influencer To Follow Right Now, Galem is a trusted sales and sales action leader.
 She is the co- founder of RevGenius, and host of the What Is Your Legacy podcast.
 Be sure to connect with her here.